 The burnt brickbats were mixed with lime mortar and laid on the roof.
 A gentle slope at the top was maintained to drain off the rainwater.
 The method was popular in India under British rule.

 The method was cheap and effective.
 The brickbat method also kept the house interior cool.
 It lasted for up to 15 years if done by skilled manpower.

 However, it had a serious drawback.
 During heavy rainfall, the brickbats absorbed too much water making the water leak.
 The roof also got heavy.

 2. Metallic Sheet Wrapping

-The thin foils of copper and aluminium were wrapped around the leaking concrete surface.
-The method failed due to the unavailability of a common jointing material for the thin sheets and concrete.
+The thin foils of copper and aluminum were wrapped around the leaking concrete surface.
+The method failed due to the unavailability of common jointing material for the thin sheets and concrete.

 4. Box Type Waterproofing